 “Errolson’s experiences and style from ACRONYM gave ACG a significant boost with a young, modern, street- and techwear-obsessed culture,” says Gimbel, noting how a number of his friends were brought into the ACG fold following Hugh's reorientation of the line toward modern techwear.

 As Tyler Watamanuk put it in GQ, ACG kicks "fall right within menswear’s current love for all things tech-y and utilitarian.”

 “It brought an aesthetic aspect to the category that had never been there before," Gimbel adds.
 "This all-black, GORE-TEX, fully taped seams, multifunctional, urban ninja-type feel really resonated with a lot of longtime ACG fans while creating a lot of new fans as well.”

 But ACG's pre-Hugh product roster remains a who’s who of cult classics.
 There's the Air Deschutz, a kayaking sandal with Nike Air cushioning in the heel, and the Air Moc, a shoe best described as half-slip-on, half-sleeping bag.

-And while the fashion world has come around to uber-technical gear in recent years, with Hugh’s departure after ACG’s Holiday 2018 collection, Nike has shifted the line back in a more heritage-led direction under new senior brand creative director James Arizumi.
-To that end, Nike ACG brought back the Wildwood in February, following the return of the Okwahn II and much-loved Air Revaderchi last year.
+And while the fashion world has come around to uber-technical gear in recent years, with Hugh’s departure after ACG's Holiday 2018 collection, Nike has shifted the line back in a more heritage-led direction under new senior brand creative director James Arizumi.
+To that end, Nike ACG brought back the Wildwood in February 2019, following the return of the Okwahn II and much-loved Air Revaderchi in 2018.

 For even a deeper dive into Nike, watch the video below.